bethanyvwatson/racko/README.md

  The letters below each number describe that card's location in the rack.
 In this example, the number `46` is at location `e`.
 Players use this location information to indicate which card they wish to replace during their turn.

  ### The I/O Section
  Players can always find the I/O Section at the bottom of the Game Display.
 The I/O section consists of a prompt or question, and the options users can select in response.
-Each possible response to a prompt corresponds to one or more valid inputs, which are displayed in parenthesis next to each possible response.
+Each possible response corresponds to one or more valid keyboard inputs.
+Valid inputs are displayed in parenthesis next to each possible response.
  ```
  Before we start, do you want to read the rules for Ruby Racko?
 	Read Rules (1/y/yes)